votingworks/vxmail/docs/product-spec.md

-All ballot printing, stuffing, and mailing is managed by VotingWorks and its partners, while election officials can track that process via the Ballot Manager.
+All ballot printing, stuffing, and mailing is managed by VotingWorks and its partners, while election officials can track that process via the VxMail Ballot Manager.
 Voters receives a ballot and return envelope, including, as per best practices, a clear location to sign printed on the return envelope.